pascallaliberte/sharpen.page/_posts/2019-08-23-how-to-know-if-built-too-much-product-overserving.md

 So keep a close eye on the temptation to add features, guard against straying away from serving [the job for which people hired your product][jtbd-intro], be clear on what sub-jobs your customers are hiring your features for, and you'll stay clear of overserving.

 Stay Sharp!

+_Want help finding which jobs your product and features are actually hired for?
+I do [customer research interviews](/customer-research/) with your buyers (and churned customers) so you can act on what you learn._

+_Prefer to sharpen the craft yourself first?
+Start with [Ten](/ten/) — ten articles on buyer psychology, adapted to your situation._